Alberto Rivera (activist): Claims

 Rivera said that the Jesuit order was responsible for the creation of communism, Islam and Nazism, and causing the World Wars, recession, the Jonestown Massacre, and the assassinations of Abraham Lincoln and John F. Kennedy (a Catholic).
-Rivera further stated that the Catholic Church wants to spread homosexuality and abortion and that the Charismatic Movement is somehow a "front" for the Catholic Church.
+Rivera further stated that the Catholic Church wants to spread homosexuality and abortion and that the Charismatic movement is somehow a "front" for the Catholic Church.
 He further said, as have Protestant polemicists since Martin Luther's On the Babylonian Captivity of the Church, that the Popes are antichrists, and that the Catholic Church is the Whore of Babylon.
 He has also said that the Jesuits were the masterminds behind the Medieval Inquisition in the 13th century.
 The Jesuits were, in fact, founded in 1539.

-Rivera also made several allegations about Islam, which he did not offer proof for.
+Rivera also made several allegations about Islam, for which he did not offer proof.
 This includes allegations that Muhammad was manipulated by the Catholic Church to create Islam and destroy the Jews and other groups of Christians, and that Muhammad's first wife, Khadijah bint Khuwaylid, was actually a Catholic nun in an Arabian monastery, who was told by a bishop to marry Muhammad and create Islam.
 Rivera also alleged that the Vatican staged an apparition at Fátima (named after Fatimah, daughter of Muhammad) to cultivate favor with Muslims.
 He further says that it also staged the 1981 assassination attempt on Pope John Paul II using a Muslim as the marksman "to guilt-induce the Muslim world, bringing them still closer to the Catholic faith".